ministryofjustice/moj-frontend/docs/components/add-another/_stacked-layout.md

 Follow the [GOV.UK guidance on error messages](https://design-system.service.gov.uk/components/error-message/).

-#### Showing multiple errors
+#### Showing errors

 {% example template="examples/stacked-errors", colocated="true", height=590 %}

+In the example, both items contain an error.
+In the first item, a year is missing from the date of birth field.
+In the second item, the 'full name' is missing.

 Show errors for 1 item at a time using the [GOV.UK error summary](https://design-system.service.gov.uk/components/error-summary/).

-Once the user has resolved errors in the first item, display the errors for the next item until they're all resolved.
+Once the user has resolved all the errors in the first item, display the errors for the next item.
+Do this until they're all resolved.
 This ensures that users can identify errors when an item is added or removed.

 ### JavaScript